Ardit Toli

-Ardit Toli (born 12 July 1997) is a professional footballer who plays as a defender for Georgian side Torpedo Kutaisi.
-Born in Greece, he represents the Albania national team.
+Ardit Toli (born 12 July 1997) is a professional footballer who plays as a defender.
+Born in Greece, he plays Teuta Durrës for the Albania national team.

 Club career

 Early career

 Toli started his youth career at Olympiacos Youth Academy.

 On 11 August 2017 he was loaned out to Football League team AO Chania Kissamikos until 30 June 2018.
-He made his first professional debut for AO Chania Kissamikos on 21 September 2017 in the 2017–18 Greek Cup Group stage match against Acharnaikos playing the full 90-minutes match to help his team to win 1–0.
+He made his professional debut for AO Chania Kissamikos on 21 September 2017 in the 2017–18 Greek Cup Group stage match against Acharnaikos playing the full 90-minutes match to help his team to win 1–0.

 In January 2023 he moved to Torpedo Kutaisi.